-Applicants who do not have a diploma in accounting from SAIT will be placed into selection for review.
-Eligibility will be based on an in-depth review of relevant course work the applicant has completed.
-Both international and domestic education will be considered for admission purposes regardless of completion date.
+- Applicants who do not have a diploma in accounting from SAIT will be placed into selection for review.

 Applicants who have not completed the following SAIT courses must demonstrate successful completion of course work containing content similar to the following courses (click to review the course content):

 Step 5: Log in to mySAIT.ca to check your admission status.
 If eligible, your status will indicate that you're "In Selection."

 Failure to meet anticipated final grades will result in offers being rescinded.